SakuMyl/ComputerGraphics/assignment4/README.txt

          R5 Cloth system (3p): done

 # Did you do any extra credit work?
-Random wind force for cloth system, wind can be toggled by pressing W. RK4 integrator.
+RK4 integrator.
 Rising smoke particle system for which there is an extra button in the GUI.
-The plane blocking the particles can be toggled by pressing P.
+The plane blocking the particles can be toggled by pressing P. Using a low step size makes the smoke look better.
+Random wind force for cloth system, wind can be toggled by pressing W. I also made the wind direction interpolate between two random directions so that the directions are updated once every 10000 steps.
+To make the interpolation smoother, I used a trigonometric interpolator ( can I have extra points for this? :) ).
+Both adding particles in the fluid system and changing the wind direction are implemented with a step() method.
 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)

 # Are there any known problems/bugs remaining in your code?